Pylons/pyramid/docs/narr/traversal.rst

 unexpectedly due to an application registry misconfiguration.
 To debug these errors, use the ``BFG_DEBUG_NOTFOUND`` environment variable or the ``debug_notfound`` configuration file setting.
-Details of why a view was not found will be printed to stderr, and the browser representation of the error will include the same information.
+Details of why a view was not found will be printed to ``stderr``, and the browser representation of the error will include the same information.
 See :ref:`environment_chapter` for more information about how and where to set these values.

 A Traversal Example
 -------------------